Sovereign Harbour Residents Association banner

 Authority to collect

-Meetings with Environment Agency
+Meetings with the Environment Agency

-In September 2015, SHRA representatives, Rick Runalls and Ian Weeks were joined by Sovereign Ward County Councillor, David Elkin, and Eastbourne’s MP, Caroline Ansell, on a visit to the House of Commons for a meeting with Liz Truss MP, then Secretary of State for the Department of the Environment, Fisheries and Food (DEFRA).
+In September 2015, SHRA representatives Rick Runalls and Ian Weeks were joined by Sovereign Ward County Councillor David Elkin and Eastbourne’s MP, Caroline Ansell, on a visit to the House of Commons for a meeting with Liz Truss MP, then Secretary of State for the Department of the Environment, Fisheries and Food (DEFRA).
 The Environment Agency reports upward through DEFRA.
 This was a follow-up to a meeting that took place at Sovereign Harbour in March 2015.

 The Deed and Grant of Covenant